Benjamin-Owusu/Time_series/README.md

 # Time_series
-### This repository houses models specifically for analyzing, transforming and forecasting time series data.
+### In the exercise I used Exponential smoothing and ARIMA models to forecast German HICP inflation
+### Next, recurrent neural network (LSTM) is used for forecasting the same dataset.
+All codes in python